inesp/inesp.github.io/_posts/2025-07-23-blind-spots-in-code-part-II.md

 **PRs just seem like a lost cause to me.**

-Maybe we should focus our energy elsewhere: on better testing, on pair programming, on automated checks, ....
+Maybe we should focus our energy elsewhere: on better testing, on pair programming, on automated checks...
 Because relying on humans to overcome their cognitive shortcuts in every single review, is wishful thinking.

 ## Cognitive biases lead to code reverting